 True love is unconditional for the betterment of oneself, another individual and/or the greater society.

 True love does not lie or affirm toxic behavior, beliefs, or circumstances.
 Doing so is like consuming poison for the soul – it kills and destroys the goodness God offers to every human being ever created.
-Consider the severity of handing someone a gun to kill themself…that sort of assisted suicide is no different than supporting or encouraging someone’s actively uninhibited sin-seeped life.
+Consider the severity of handing someone a gun to kill themself…that sort of assisted suicide is no different than supporting or encouraging someone’s actively uninhibited and sin-seeped life.

 Love always chooses to stay even when it desperately wants to go.